IhorLazarkov/ps_woodworking/backend/README.md

     {
       "id": 1,
       "userId": 1,
-      "spotId": 1,
+      "productId": 1,
-      "review": "This was an awesome spot!",
+      "review": "This was an awesome product!",
       "stars": 5,
       "createdAt": "2021-11-19 20:39:36",
       "updatedAt": "2021-11-19 20:39:36"